pguerin3/halmak4windows/README.md

 * Now setup the ability to choose and switch between QWERTY and your new layout.
 * Go to Control Panel > All Control Panel Items > Language > Advanced settings.
 * In the Switching Input Methods category, enable Use the desktop language bar when available.
+* Choose Options

 ![](images/language.jpg)

-* Choose the Docked In The Daskbar option.
+* Choose the Docked In The Taskbar option.

 ![](images/language.options.jpg)